 (The following are to be used under the supervision of an Ayurvedic doctor)

-In other research, Arjuna displayed rehabilitative and prophylactic protection in cardiac failure and reduced cardiac hypertrophy and fibrosis.
-Ayurvedic doctors almost always advise the use of this herb in patients of both cardiac diseases as well as those whom have just recently had a heart attack.
+In clinical research, Arjuna has displayed rehabilitative and prophylactic protection in cardiac failure and reduced cardiac hypertrophy and fibrosis.
+Ayurvedic doctors almost always advise the use of this herb in patients of both cardiac diseases as well as those who have just recently had a heart attack.
 It has the ability to tone up and strengthen the cardiac muscles and improve its overall function.
 However, there are very specific ways to use Arjuna and it should not be used without proper supervision of an Ayurvedic doctor.

-In Ayurveda, this herb has been effectively used for:
+In clinical trials, this herb has been effectively used for:

-Apart from the cardiovascular effects of this herb, it’s also used for healing ulcers, arresting bleeding, treating premature ejaculation, reducing heartburn and burning micturation.
+Apart from the cardiovascular effects of this herb, it’s also used in Ayurvedic medicine for healing ulcers, arresting bleeding, treating premature ejaculation, reducing heartburn and burning urination.

-A potent herb for reducing high blood pressure and heart rate.
+A potent herb for reducing high blood pressure and heart rate (see study).
 This herb dilates the blood vessels and is used for the treatment of hypertension.
 Sarpagandha is a sedative, relaxant, and aids in relieving mental tension.
-(Allopathic medicine uses an alkaloid from this plant known as “Reserpine” to treat hypertention.)
+(Allopathic medicine uses an alkaloid from this plant known as “Reserpine” to treat hypertension.)

 It’s able to lower the blood pressure and reduce the effects of stress by producing a calming effect on the mind due to its mildly sedating properties.
 However, it can be dangerous and must be used under proper medical supervision as it does have a strong effect on the body.